MousaviSajad/SleepEEGNet/README.md

 * imblearn
 ## Dataset
 We evaluated our model using [the Physionet Sleep-EDF datasets](https://physionet.org/physiobank/database/sleep-edfx/) published in 2013 and 2018
-* To download SC subjects from the Sleep_EDF (2013) dataset use the below script:
+* To download SC subjects from the Sleep_EDF (2013) dataset, use the below script:
 ```
 cd data_2013
 chmod +x download_physionet.sh
 ./download_physionet.sh
 ```

-* To download SC subjects from the Sleep_EDF (2013) dataset use the below script:
+* To download SC subjects from the Sleep_EDF (2013) dataset, use the below script:
 ```
 cd data_2018
 chmod +x download_physionet.sh